Introduction to Cap Table

 A lot of entrepreneurs out there know the basic idea of a cap table, but do they actually understand what the key essentials are?
 In case you are an entrepreneur, you know that a cap table is a spreadsheet that holds the details of all the shares of the company.
-Well, that is just the tip of the iceberg, and there is a lot about the cap table that is more than merely a representation of any transactions that have taken place in the business.
-The cap table has many more legal documents and transactions, which also includes:
+Well, that is just the tip of the iceberg, and there is a lot about the cap table that is more than merely a representation of any transaction that have taken place in the business.
+The cap table has many more legal documents and transactions, which include:

 - Exercises of options